-Students can also reach out to the on-site Residential Assistant and the Director of Student Support Services, Lena Copeland, with questions.
+Students can also reach out to the on-site Residential Assistant and the Director of Student Support Services.

-Lena’s office is located in the Student Union (Building 16).
-Her regular office hours
+That office is located in the Student Union (Building 16), with regular office hours

-are Monday through Thursday (excluding days the College is closed) from 8:30 AM to
+Monday through Thursday (excluding days the College is closed) from 8:30 AM to 5:30